softindex/datakernel/README.md

 * Integration with Guice dependency injection
 * Service graph DAGs allows to start and stop services dependent on each other, concurrently and in correct order

-# Core Components

 ## HTTP

-HTTP module enables users to build HTTP servers and clients that take full advantage of asynchronous I/O.
+High-performance asynchronous HTTP client and server.

 * HTTP Server - ideal for web services which require async I/O (like using RPC or calling other web services for serving requests)
 * HTTP Client - ideal for high-performance clients of web services with a large number of parallel HTTP requests